 I was reminded when digging up Lilian Bridges’ annual Lunar calendar forecast for this Year of the Golden Rat (or Metal or White rat, all are same) of an important message, often echoed in Chinese Medicine, of finding our true nature.
 Lonnie Jarrett also took a deep dive on this in his book, Nourishing Destiny; the idea that finding our true form, becoming our most natural self, this is when we are living in accordance with the Dao.
 This doesn’t mean we are all an Adonis or Buddha, it means we are our true selves, therefore our highest selves and can serve our best or most ideal purpose.
 Just like some pieces of leather will make a great boot and some would be best suited to make e a football, or a canteen.
-We shouldn’t go through life as a terrible boot when we would make a really great bag.
+We shouldn’t go through life as a terrible boot when we would make a really great hand-bag.

 The words Lilian Bridges wrote seemed to tidy this message: “The Purpose of Life is to be yourself as much as you can be, by combining your innate talents and abilities with the wisdom from your life experience and merging them with your intrinsic spirit.
 Then give yourself back to the world as a gift.”
 You can find her Year of the Rat forecast at the bottom of her home page: https://lotusinstitute.com/

 I love this statement and it gives me some peace.
 When we are living or acting in accordance with the Dao, in accordance with the weft and wane of the universe, not counter to it, there is less noise; then we can truly observe and not just react.
 Then this leads me to think of the old Zen Buddhist story, “Chop wood, carry water.”
 There are many versions, of course.
 If you have not heard it… basically, it is: